wlanslovenija/django-tastypie-mongoengine/README.rst

 django-tastypie-mongoengine
 ===========================

-This is an extension of django-tastypie to support mongoengine.
+This is an extension of django-tastypie_ to support mongoengine_.

 Requirements
 ============